What Is Salik And How It Works?

 How Does Toll Work in Dubai?

 As stated above, all motorists must buy a special tag, which should be attached to the front windscreen.
-This tag is the Salik tag and it holds a readable electronic chip containing a unique identification number.
+This tag is the Salik tag, and it holds a readable electronic chip containing a unique identification number.
 At each toll gate, a scanner is installed to read this electronic chip.
 This scanner operates based on the Radio Frequency Identification (RFID) technology.
-The scanner operates in all weather conditions and irrespective of the vehicle’s speed to accurately identify the vehicle.

 Once a vehicle passes through the toll gate, the scanner automatically scans the readable tag attached to the front windscreen and deducts a fee.
 With this Dubai toll system, motorists in Dubai don’t have to slow down or stop when they pass through toll gates.